swagatk/Raspi_codes/ROS2/readme.md

 ```
 ros2 run pirobot motionsub
 ```
-Now you can use your palm to generate "UP", "DOWN", "LEFT", "RIGH" motion and a closed fist to generate "EXIT" command.
+Now you can use your open palm to generate "UP", "DOWN", "LEFT", "RIGHT" motion and a closed fist to generate "EXIT" command.